 You must have a secure recordkeeping system for both hard copy and electronic records that clearly shows your contract compliance and supports your claims for payment.
+Refer to Fact sheet: using electronic signatures further information.

 Your recordkeeping system must securely protect the records from theft, loss, damage and unauthorised access, use and amendments.
 You should have policies to help you prepare for and recover from significant business disruptions.